yegor256/blog/_posts/2018/feb/2018-02-27-parsing-objects.md

 and deserialized when coming back.
 This way is as much popular as it is wrong.
 The serialization part should be replaced by [printers]({% pst 2016/apr/2016-04-05-printers-instead-of-getters %}), which I explained earlier.
-Here is my take on deserialization, which should be done by&mdash;guess what&mdash;objects.
+Here is my take on deserialization, which should be done by---guess what---objects.

 <!--more-->